Creating custom fields

 In the reports and dashboard, you will see the custom field information displayed based on the visibility settings in Setup.

-You can also use custom field information in Setup as well.
+You can also use custom field information throughout Setup as well.

 For example, in the giving rules, you can create a rule that will give everybody from Eagleton a different monthly allocation.
 Remember that we created two custom fields, 'Office Location' and 'T Shirt Size'.
 These will be referred to as 'CustomField1' and 'CustomField2' in expression editors.
 The rule below will apply to everyone whose 'Office Location' is 'Eagleton'.